What is spousal maintenance?

-You can apply for spousal maintenance when you are divorcing your partner (or dissolving your civil partnership) and feel that you will not be able to manage financially, either because your standard of living will change drastically, or you will be put at a financial disadvantage.
-This may be due to your decision to forego a career to support your family and you now need time to develop your skills or to help you continue the standard of living you had prior to divorce or dissolution.
+You can apply to the court for spousal maintenance when you are divorcing your spouse (or dissolving your civil partnership) and feel that you will not be able to manage financially.
+This can be either because your standard of living will change drastically or you will be put at a worrying financial disadvantage.
+This could be, for example, because of your decision to forego a career to support your family, meaning you now need time to develop your skills.
+It could be to help you continue the standard of living you had prior to divorce or dissolution.

 How is the amount of spousal maintenance determined?

-There is no set formula for the calculation of spousal maintenance as there is for child maintenance.
-The payment has to be affordable for the paying party plus the needs of the payee have to be genuine.
+There is no set formula for the calculation of spousal maintenance, as there is for child maintenance.
+The payment has to be affordable for the paying party and the needs of the payee (ie the person receiving the spousal maintenance) have to be genuine.

-The amount you receive would depend on many factors, including:
+The amount you receive depends on many factors, including:

 how much you need to live on